kenshr/Music-Genre-Classification-with-Audio-Features/README.md

 ## Feature Engineering

-The main changes applied to this dataset were with the
+The main changes applied to this dataset were with the "Duration" and "Explicit" features.

+The duration, being in milliseconds, isn't meaningful for our purposes and is 6 to 7 orders of magnitude larger numerically than all of the other features.
+This could potentially have an adverse effect when training models or analyzing feature importances.
+This was easily fixed by converting the duration from milliseconds to seconds.
+The explicit feature is a boolean depicting if a song is, as you would expect, explicit.
+This was simply converted to an integer for ease of use for the machine learning models.

 ## Exploratory Data Analysis